Skip to main content

 Change an Employee Code

-Change an employee code and zero out the STP data for the old code to avoid duplicate Income Statements in MyGov
+Change an employee code and zero out the STP data for the old code to avoid doubling up Income Statements in MyGov

-You can change an Employee's Code if required, e.g. the wrong code was used.
-In an Australian database, changing Employee Codes during the Tax Year (i.e. after you have reported STP Pay Events to the ATO) can cause duplicate records in MyGov and potentially overstate their earnings for the year.
+You can change an employee's code if required, e.g. code is wrong or change a terminated employee's code (add T or similar at the start) to reuse the original code on rehire.
+In an Australian database, changing employee codes during the tax year (i.e. after you have reported STP Pay Events to the ATO) can cause a double-up of records in MyGov and potentially overstate their earnings for the year.

-The first Income Statement will be the employee’s income from the start of the financial year until the code change, reported against the original Employee Code.
-The second Income Statement will be the employee’s entire YTD income, up to the latest reporting event, against the new Employee Code and is updated with each subsequent event.
+The first Income Statement will be the employee’s income from the start of the financial year until the code change, reported against the original employee code.
+The second Income Statement will be the employee’s entire YTD income (including earnings before the code change) up to the latest reporting event, against the new employee code and is updated with each subsequent event.

 • Complete an STP Adjustment for an employee whose code has been changed.